Music for the Royal Fireworks

-The Music for the Royal Fireworks (HWV 351) is a suite in D major for wind instruments composed by George Frideric Handel in 1749 under contract of George II of Great Britain for the fireworks in London's Green Park on 27 April 1749.
+The Music for the Royal Fireworks (HWV 351) is a suite in D major for wind instruments composed by George Frideric Handel in 1749 under contract of George II of Great Britain for the fireworks in London's Green Park on 27 April 1749 (Old Style; 8 May 1749 New Style).
 The music celebrates the end of the War of the Austrian Succession and the signing of the Treaty of Aix-la-Chapelle (Aachen) in 1748.
 The work was very popular when first performed and following Handel's death.

 Rehearsal and final production

 During the preparations, Handel and John Montagu, Duke of Montagu, the Master-General of the Ordnance and the officer responsible for the Royal Fireworks, had an argument about adding violins.
 The duke made clear to Handel that King George had a preference for only martial instruments (winds and percussion), and hoped there would be "no fiddles".
 Handel omitted the string instruments against his will.
 Also, against Handel's will, there was a full rehearsal of the music in Vauxhall Gardens and not in Green Park.
-On 21 April 1749 an audience, claimed to be over twelve thousand people, each paying two shillings and six pence (half a crown) rushed to get there, causing a three-hour traffic jam of carriages on London Bridge, the only vehicular route to the area south of the river.
+On 21 April 1749 (Old Style; 2 May 1749 New Style) an audience, claimed to be over twelve thousand people, each paying two shillings and six pence (half a crown) rushed to get there, causing a three-hour traffic jam of carriages on London Bridge, the only vehicular route to the area south of the river.

 Six days later, on 27 April, the musicians performed in a specially constructed building designed by Servandoni, a theatre designer, assisted by four Italians.
 Andrea Casali and Andrea Soldi designed the decorations.
 The fireworks themselves were devised and controlled by Gaetano Ruggieri and Giuseppe Sarti, both from Bologna.
 (Note: "The Ruggieri family represents one of the longest surviving dynasties in the pyrotechnical trade; they later fired the celebrations for the French Revolution and were still around to supervise the display in New York Harbour when the Statue of Liberty was rededicated in 1986.")
 Charles Frederick was the controller, captain Thomas Desaguliers was the chief fire master.
 The display was not as successful as the music itself: the weather was rainy, causing many misfires, and in the middle of the show the right pavilion caught fire.
 Also, a woman's clothes were set on fire by a stray rocket and other fireworks burned two soldiers and blinded a third.
 Yet another soldier had his hand blown off during an earlier rehearsal for the 101 cannon which were used during the event.